-Dr. Bajoghli: Microneedling & Skin Resurfacing Treatments Available at Skin & Laser Surgery Center
+Dr. Bajoghli: Microneedling & Skin Resurfacing treatments available at Skin & Laser Surgery Center

+Dr. Amir Bajoghli has been named Top Dermatologist and MOHS Surgeon in the Washington area by both the Washingtonian and Northern Virginia magazines.

 Dr. Bajoghli has a flourishing private practice with offices in Mclean and Woodbridge.
-Dr. Bajoghli has been involved in teaching medical students and dermatology residents at Georgetown University in the Department of Dermatology and Inova Fairfax hospital.
+Dr. Bajoghli has been involved in lecturing other physicians regionally and internationally and teaching medical students and dermatology residents at Georgetown University in the Department of Dermatology and Inova Fairfax Hospital.

 Dr. Amir A. Bajoghli can be reached at either of his Virginia offices: